RhetTbull/osxphotos/README.md

                                 creation time
 {created.doy}                   3-digit day of year (e.g Julian day) of file
+                                creation time, starting from 1 (zero padded) {created.hour}                  2-digit hour of the file creation time {created.min}                   2-digit minute of the file creation time {created.sec}                   2-digit second of the file creation time {created.strftime}              Apply strftime template to file creation date/time.
+Should be used in form
+                                {created.strftime,TEMPLATE} where TEMPLATE
+                                is a valid strftime template, e.g.
+                                {created.strftime,%Y-%U} would result in
+                                year-week number of year: '2020-23'.
+If used with no template will return null value.
+See https://strftime.org/ for help on strftime
+                                templates.
+{modified.date}                 Photo's modification date in ISO format,
+                                e.g. '2020-03-22'
-                                creation time, starting from 1 (zero padded) {modified.date}                 Photo's modification date in ISO format, e.g. '2020-03-22' {modified.year}                 4-digit year of file modification time
+{modified.year}                 4-digit year of file modification time